-Non-Discrimination in Em ployment: It has been and will continue to be the policy of and to be an equal opportunity institution.
-All decisions of admissions and employment are based on objective standards that will further the goals of equal nmitted to assuring that all programs and activities are readily sons without regard to their race, color, religion, gender, national lity, Vietnam-Era and/or disabled veteran status, any protected class deral laws, and in accordance with University policy, sexual orientation.
-Notice: Any notice or com munication required or permitted to be given under this Agreement be deemed given upon the mailing thereof, postage prepaid, by certified or registered mail, return receipt requested, addressed to the other party at the address - other address as either party shall designate to the other in writing hereafter: Notices shall be sen t to the Purchasing Department as follows: Notices shall be sen Director of Purchasing (or other appropriate person, name and address) , With copies to: Truit depice te.
-Director (name and address) , Notices shall be sen t to the as follows: Dean (name and address) All such notices shall be eff ective when deposited in the United States Mail.
-IN WITNESS WHEREOF, t he parties hereto have executed this Agreement to be effective on the day · · · (Name of Institution)
+Non-Discrimination in Employment: It has been and will continue to be the policy of and to be an equal opportunity institution.
+All decisions of admissions and employment are based on objective standards that will further the goals of equal opportunity is committed to assuring that all programs and activities are readily accessible to all eligible persons without regard to their race, color, religion, gender, national origin, ancestry, age, disability, Vietnam-Era and/or disabled veteran status, any protected class under relevant state and federal laws, and in accordance with University policy, sexual orientation. shall be in writing and shall be certified or registered mail, re e deemed given upon turn receipt requested ermitted to be given under this Agreement the mailing thereof, postage prepaid, by , addressed to the other party at the address arty shall designate to the other in writing Notices shall be sent Purchasing Department as follows: g (or other appropriate person, name and With copies to: Director (name and ad ddress) Notices shall be sent to the as follows: Dean (name and addr ress) All such notices shall be effe ctive when deposited in n the United States Mail.
+N WITNESS WHEREOF, the day of • executed this Agreement to be effective on (Name of Institution) (Name of Institution)